annienguyen879/eco395m-exercises/exercise_2/exercise_2.md

-# Homework 2
-## ECO 395M: Data Mining and Statistical Learning

-## Soo Jee Choi, Annie Nguyen, and Tarini Sudhakar

-### 2023-02-22

-## 1) Saratoga house prices
+## Saratoga house prices

+To know the appropriate taxation levels, we first need to ensure that we get our predicted market values of properties right.
+We conduct a “horse race” that is, compare the performance of two models on the Saratoga house prices.
+The dataset contains information such as lot size, age, bedrooms and more about 1728 houses in Saratoga, New York from 2006[1].

+We evaluate two models for predicting house prices: a linear model, and a K-nearest neighbour (KNN) regression model[2].
+For both models, we split our data into training and test sets with an 80-20 ratio.
+To test models, we compare their Root Mean Squared Error (RMSE).
+RMSE measures how large are the errors made by the model on the data, on average.
+Higher RMSE indicates poor predictive performance.

+There are two types of RMSE that we will looking at here: in-sample and out-of-sample.
+In-sample RMSE is when we test the model on the data it has already been trained on.
+Out-of-sample RMSE is when we run the model on test data that we split from the original dataset earlier.
+Out-of-sample RMSE is crucial because it tells us how well the model will perform on data it has not seen before.

-# Linear Model
+## Linear Model
-    ## Number of coefficients

     ## [1] 22

-    ## Predictions in sample
-    ## [1] 57602.82
+    ## [1] 57044.23

-    ## Predictions out of sample
-    ## [1] 55614.14
+    ## [1] 58040.93

-In a single linear model train/test split, we get an in sample RMSE of 57602.82 and an out of sample RMSE of 55614.14.
+When we evaluate a single linear model train/test split, we get an in-sample RMSE of 57,603 and an out-of-sample RMSE of 55,614.

-    ## Mean of 25 out of sample linear model RMSE
+    ##   result
-    ## 64566.64
+    ## 61107.08

-The average out of sample RMSE of 25 random linear model train/test splits is 64566.64.
+The average out-of-sample RMSE for 25 random linear model train/test splits is 64,567.

-# KNN Model
+## KNN Model

-    ## Predictions in sample
-    ## [1] 60014.98
+    ## [1] 59033.77

-    ## Predictions out of sample
-    ## [1] 119245.9
+    ## [1] 119654.9

-In a single KNN regression model train/test split, we get an in sample RMSE of about 60,000 and an out of sample RMSE of about 119,000.
+In a single KNN regression model train/test split, we get an in-sample RMSE of about 60,000 and an out-of-sample RMSE of about 119,000.

-    ## Mean of 25 out of sample KNN model RMSE
+    ##   result
-    ## 121276.6
+    ## 120187.6

-The average out of sample RMSE of 25 random KNN regression train/test splits is 121276.6.
+The average out-of-sample RMSE for 25 random KNN regression train/test splits is 121,277.

-# Linear Model vs KNN Regression Model Report: Linear Model vs KNN Regression Model:
+## What does it mean for predicting house prices?

+Overall, the linear model is the most well-suited for predicting house prices.

-We estimate housing prices using a linear regression model and a KNN regression model.
-We find that in a single linear model train/test split, we get an in sample RMSE of 57602.82 and an out of sample RMSE of 55614.14.
-We standardize our variables before applying KNN and find using a single KNN regression model train/test split, results in an in sample RMSE of 60014.98 and an out of sample RMSE of 119245.9.
-We can see that in a single train/test split, the in sample RMSE of both models are similar (approximately 58 thousand and 60 thousand for the Linear and KNN models, respectively.)
-However, the out of sample RMSE of the models were notably different at approximately 56 thousand and 119 thousand.
-So while both models performed similarly using in sample data, the linear model performed much better using the out of sample/testing data.
+We find that in a single linear model train/test split, we get an in-sample RMSE of 57,603 and an out-of-sample RMSE of 55,614.
+We standardize our variables before applying KNN and find using a single KNN regression model train/test split, results in an in-sample RMSE of 60,015 and an out-of-sample RMSE of 119,246.
+We can see that in a single train/test split, the in-sample RMSE of both models are similar (approximately 58,000 and 60,000 for the Linear and KNN models, respectively).

+However, the out-of-sample RMSE of the models were notably different at approximately 56,000 and 119,000.
+So while both models performed similarly using in-sample data, the linear model performed much better using the out-of-sample/testing data.

 When measuring out-of-sample performance, there is random variation due to the particular choice of data points that end up in the train/test split sample.
 To address this issue, we average 25 different/random train/test split estimates of out-of-sample RMSE.
-By doing this, we see that the average out of sample RMSE of 25 random linear model train/test splits is 64566.64, and the average out of sample RMSE of 25 random KNN regression train/test splits is 121276.6.
+By doing this, we see that the average out-of-sample RMSE of 25 random linear model train/test splits is 64,567, and the average out-of-sample RMSE of 25 random KNN regression train/test splits is 121,277.
 These results confirm our findings from the single train/test splits.
-So we conclude that the linear regression model is better at achieving lower out-of-sample mean-squared error than the KNN model.
+So, we conclude that the linear regression model is better at achieving lower out-of-sample mean-squared error than the KNN model.

-However, we note this analysis relied on the best models I could produce using the data.
-There may exist a KNN model that outperforms the linear model I produced.
-However, looking at the out of sample RMSE using single and average RMSE, that seems unlikely to be the case.
+Note that this analysis relied on the best models we could produce using the data.
+There may exist a KNN model that outperforms the linear model we produced.
+But looking at the out-of-sample RMSE using single and average RMSE, that seems unlikely to be the case.

+## Appendix

+### Appendix 1: Saratoga house prices dataset

+The dataset contains 1728 observations with 16 variables.

+    ##  [1] "age"             "bathrooms"       "bedrooms"        "centralAir"
+    ##  [5] "fireplaces"      "fuel"            "heating"         "landValue"
+    ##  [9] "livingArea"      "lotSize"         "newConstruction" "pctCollege"
+    ## [13] "price"           "rooms"           "sewer"           "waterfront"

+### Appendix 2: Linear Model

+The linear model predicts price based on the following variables, and transformations and interactions between some of those variables.

+    ##
+    ## Call:
+    ## lm(formula = price ~ lotSize + poly(age, 3) + poly(landValue,
+    ##     3) + livingArea + pctCollege:age + bedrooms + bathrooms +
+    ##     rooms + heating + fuel + sewer + waterfront + newConstruction +
+    ##     centralAir, data = saratoga_train)
+    ##
+    ## Residuals:
+    ##     Min      1Q  Median      3Q     Max
+    ## -238515  -34524   -4151   27976  465455
+    ##
+    ## Coefficients:
+    ##                          Estimate Std.
+Error t value Pr(>|t|)
+    ## (Intercept)             1.389e+05  2.200e+04   6.314 3.68e-10 ***
+    ## lotSize                 7.694e+03  2.284e+03   3.369 0.000777 ***
+    ## poly(age, 3)1          -5.656e+05  2.340e+05  -2.417 0.015763 *
+    ## poly(age, 3)2           1.867e+05  6.593e+04   2.832 0.004689 **
+    ## poly(age, 3)3          -2.961e+05  6.087e+04  -4.864 1.28e-06 ***
+    ## poly(landValue, 3)1     1.168e+06  6.928e+04  16.862  < 2e-16 ***
+    ## poly(landValue, 3)2    -1.114e+05  6.194e+04  -1.799 0.072204 .
+    ## poly(landValue, 3)3     5.229e+04  6.087e+04   0.859 0.390518
+    ## livingArea              7.035e+01  4.945e+00  14.225  < 2e-16 ***
+    ## bedrooms               -6.610e+03  2.889e+03  -2.288 0.022301 *
+    ## bathrooms               1.951e+04  3.710e+03   5.259 1.68e-07 ***
+    ## rooms                   3.038e+03  1.055e+03   2.879 0.004046 **
+    ## heatinghot water/steam -9.341e+03  4.627e+03  -2.019 0.043698 *
+    ## heatingelectric        -2.434e+03  1.354e+04  -0.180 0.857324
+    ## fuelelectric           -2.196e+03  1.336e+04  -0.164 0.869478
+    ## fueloil                -5.432e+02  5.545e+03  -0.098 0.921988
+    ## sewerpublic/commercial -5.239e+03  4.040e+03  -1.297 0.194932
+    ## sewernone               6.711e+03  1.938e+04   0.346 0.729210
+    ## waterfrontNo           -1.425e+05  1.767e+04  -8.066 1.58e-15 ***
+    ## newConstructionNo       5.539e+04  8.257e+03   6.708 2.88e-11 ***
+    ## centralAirNo           -8.874e+03  3.751e+03  -2.366 0.018120 *
+    ## pctCollege:age          6.033e+00  3.899e+00   1.547 0.122088
+    ## ---
+    ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
+0.1 ' ' 1
+    ##
+    ## Residual standard error: 57030 on 1360 degrees of freedom
+    ## Multiple R-squared:  0.6741, Adjusted R-squared:  0.6691
+    ## F-statistic:   134 on 21 and 1360 DF,  p-value: < 2.2e-16

+### Appendix 3: KNN Model

+The KNN model predicts a particular house price by using the average of K-nearest prices.
+For example, if K = 10, then the model will estimate a house price by using the average of its 10 closest data points.
+In our case, the optimal value of K is 25 since we have the lowest RMSE at that point.

-## 2) Classification and retrospective sampling
+## Classification and retrospective sampling

 In this part of the assignment, we want to be able to predict whether a person will default on their loan, based on factors such as credit